OlaYZen/Enhance-Windows/README.md

 > or Download and run "EnhanceWindows.ps1" with an [elevated windows powershell window](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/starting-windows-powershell?view=powershell-7.2#with-administrative-privileges-run-as-administrator)

 ## 💡Features💡
 with this program you could remove or add stuff that is missing from both versions of Windows.
 Here is a list of what you could do in each operating system.
-Note that every feature does not crossover from Windows 11 to Windows 10.
+Note that every feature does not crossover from Windows 11 to Windows 10 and vice versa

 <details>
  <summary><b>Windows 10 Features</b></summary>